This post will show you what happened when I recreated my favorite Gilmore Girls outfits every day for a week.

 We’ve all looked to celebrity style for fashion inspiration at some point in our lives.
 But it’s one thing to say “I love her outfit,” and it’s another to actually copy it in real life.

 For this series, I’m going the extra mile and making it happen.
-Each week, I’m getting inspiration from a celebrity and copying five of her looks as closely as possible.
+Each week, I’m getting inspiration from a celebrity and copy five of her looks as close as possible.
 Then, I’m reporting back to you: Did the outfits work in real life?
 Did I feel comfortable?
 Did people treat me differently?
 I’m sharing it all.

 In past posts I’ve dressed like Zendaya, Gigi Hadid, Grace Kelly, Kendall Jenner, Vanessa Hudgens, Sophie Turner, Priyanka Chopra, Millie Bobby Brown, Hilary Duff, Lily Collins, Taylor Swift, Iconic Halloween Characters, Selena Gomez, Alexa Chung, Iconic Christmas Characters, Rachel Green Part 1 and 2, Queer Eye’s Fab 5, Monica Geller, Little Women’s Characters, Lucy Hale and Dakota Johnson.